-This program guide is to be used together with the general Study Abroad (SA) Handbook.
+Use this program guide with the general Study Abroad (SA) Handbook.
 The SA Handbook has information that is valid for all study abroad programs.
 This guide will provide you with specific information for the Limerick study abroad program.
-It is designed to complement the Handbook, study abroad orientation, and your individual pre-departure preparations.

-Please realize that although this guide contains all of the information available at the time of publication, it is impossible for any single resource to answer all of your questions.
-Your peer adviser will email additional information throughout the semester.
-Please contact the Center for International Education (CIE) staff, your peer adviser, and past program participants with your specific questions.
-You should also make use of the additional written and web resources listed towards the end of this guide.
+While this guide contains all of the information available at the time of publication, it is impossible for any single resource to answer all of your questions.
+Use in conjunction with the Handbook, information that your peer advisor will email throughout the semester, and your own research.
+Contact the Center for International Education (CIE) staff or your peer advisor with your specific questions.
+And make use of the web resources listed towards the end of this guide.